Moving Furniture Interstate – A Comprehensive Guide

 - Check out your new home prior to relocating.

-- Set up utilities in your new place.
+- Set up utilities when moving in your new place.

 - Come up with a realistic moving budget.